Almost CR quaternionic manifolds and their immersibility in HP^n: Codimension one integrability conditions

-0.4cm One can easily see from definitions that the essential $(G,\wt G)$-curvature $\cR^1$ is the cohomology class in $H^{0,2}(\wt\gg,W)$ of the torsion tensor associated with any linear connection on $\pi:P\to M$.
-Its vanishing can therefore be considered as a natural generalization of the vanishing of the intrinsic torsion of $G$-structures and it admits the following simple geometric interpretation.
-If the almost CR quaternionic structure is induced by a local immersion in a quaternionic manifold $\wt M$ then $\cR^1=0$.
-This can be seen as follows.
+One can easily see from definitions that the essential $(G,\wt G)$-curvature $\cR^1$ is the cohomology class in $H^{0,2}(\wt\gg,W)$ of the torsion tensor associated with any linear connection on $\pi:P\to M$.
+One can therefore consider its vanishing as a generalization to the context of induced $G$-structures of the usual vanishing of the intrinsic torsion.
+It also admits the following simple geometric interpretation: if the almost CR quaternionic structure is induced by a local immersion in a quaternionic manifold $\wt M$ then $\cR^1=0$.